+A Town characterized by a community spirit that: recognizes its historical development patterns and styles, and maintains its established neighborhoods in a safe, secure, beautified and efficient manner.

+GOAL:

-- GOAL: "A Town characterized by a community spirit that: recognizes its historical development patterns and styles; maintains its established neighborhoods in a safe, secure, beautified and efficient manner by providing for both vehicular and pedestrian movement in, and around, Town; which promotes future growth by supporting development and redevelopment that is sustainable, creative and enhances historical values and architectural styles that are characteristic to Juno Beach; which protects natural environmental features; and which reflects those development values by well-defined neighborhoods and public areas that create an overall continuity to the Town, while providing sustainable, effective and efficient community services." - Objective 1: To manage growth within planning horizons.
-The Town shall establish a 5 (2025) and 10 (2030) year planning horizon with projected population to provide data for the evaluation and analysis of this Comprehensive Plan and its elements. - Policy 1.1: The following table establishes population projections through the 10 year planning horizon for use in Data, Inventory and Analysis sections of all Elements of this Comprehensive Plan:
+Promote future growth by supporting development and redevelopment that is sustainable, and enhances historical values and architectural styles that will preserve, enhance, and promote the established character of the Town, encourage sustainability and protect natural environmental ecosystem.

+To manage growth within planning horizons.
+The Town shall establish a 5 year (2025) and 10 year (2030) planning horizon with projected population to provide data for the evaluation and analysis of this Comprehensive Plan and its elements.

+The following table establishes population projections through the 10 year planning horizon for use in Data, Inventory and Analysis sections of all Elements of this Comprehensive Plan: